Amir-manzouri/Stretching-of-myocardial-sample/README.md

 ## Usage

-To run any scripts, ensure you have Python and NumPy installed.
-Then, execute the desired script:
+To run any scripts, you only need to install Python and NumPy.